-I’ve been a paying customer for WestHost for the last 37 months.
-During that time, I’ve monitored their performance – avg. load time and uptime.
+We’ve been a paying customer for WestHost for the last 38+ months.
+During that time, we’ve monitored their performance – avg. load time and uptime.

 This review relies strongly on data, such as uptime, load time (speed) and customer support experience.

 With a data center in Salt Lake City, Utah, WestHost boasts of hosting over 1 million websites worldwide.
 They claim to offer reliable web hosting that is affordable.
-We carefully investigated them by using their hosting and doing a background check to find out what other users think.
+We carefully investigated them by using their service and doing a background check to find out what other users think.
 Our unbiased review lets you know whether WestHost is worth it or not.

 Pros of using WestHost Hosting

 WestHost offers a free domain name for life, along with a few other helpful ‘extras’.

 You heard it right.
 If you stick with WestHost, they’ll not charge you for domain name renewal (which is usually around $10 to $15 /year).
 They’ll ensure you enjoy a free domain name for as long as you host with them.
 (Free domain comes with only Preferred and Business level plans)